Concordium/concordium-base/idiss/README.md

 list (the `alist` argument) or any other arguments are malformed.

 # Example
-  After following the build instructions you you can try to run the script `example.js` as, e.g.,
+  After following the build instructions you can try to run the script `example.js` as, e.g.,
   ```
   nodejs example.js
   ```